ant-design/ant-design-pro-site/docs/typeScript.en-US.md

 ### Value can be null or undefined

-In 3.8 it is already very simple, just `obj?.Xxx`.
+In 3.8 it is already easy, just `obj?.Xxx`.

 ### There is no typescript definition for a library